-I am a bass player currently living in Los Angeles.
 I’ve played on many recordings with artists as diverse as Passenger to Declan ORourke to Dope Lemon.
+I am a bass player currently living in Nashville.
 I'm well versed in recording bass tracks for artists all over the world in my home studio.
 The internet is an amazing place for people to connect, and I will provide bass for your project.

 I’ve recorded/worked with Passenger, Angus & Julia Stone, Dope Lemon, Declan ORourke, Tom Freund/Ben Harper, Brett Dennen, Passenger/Ed Sheeran, Michael Brunnock/Glenn Hansard, Colin Smith, Sharon Corr, Jonathan Coulton, Hamish Anderson, Paul Kelly/Angus Stone, Break & Repair Method, Will Stratton, Matt Nathanson.
 I’ve worked with producers Mitchell Froom, Rick Rubin, Phil Ramone, Kieran Kelly, Jim Scott, Eric J, Chris Vallejo, Mario Mcnulty, Jay Joyce, Gerry Leonard.